nikunjmathur08/Smart_Extractor/README.md

 🤖 Bot: "What specific products are you looking for?"
 🎤 You: "Laptops under $1000"
 🤖 Bot: "Which e-commerce sites should I target?"
-🎤 You: "Amazon and Best Buy"
+🎤 You: "Amazon and Walmart"
 🤖 Bot: "What information do you need?
 Price, specs, reviews?"
 🎤 You: "Price, model name, and customer ratings"
 🤖 Bot: "Starting extraction..."